• Skip to main content

 Cardiff (or Caerdydd as it’s known in Welsh) is not only the capital of Wales but its biggest city by far.
 The city population is 357,200, while the greater metropolitan area has 1.1 million residents.
 Official figures say Cardiff will grow by 20% by 2035 – the highest population increase in Wales by far, as people move from around Wales and into Cardiff.

-Although Wales’ economy generally lags much of the UK Cardiff has a strong economy.
-In recent years the economy here has grown faster than any other UK capital city including London!
+Although Wales’ economy generally lags much of the UK, Cardiff has a strong economy.
+In recent years, the economy here has grown faster than any other UK capital city including London!
 The city has a service economy with well-paid jobs, based on health, education and public administration, financial and business services, ICT, tourism, growing digital and bioscience sectors and a TV, film and media industry too.
-Cardiff is a filming location for Doctor Who and many other TV programmes and films.

 The good news for property investors is that there’s lots more redevelopment ongoing or planned: Central Square, in the Central Cardiff Enterprise Zone, is designed to be a new gateway to the Capital of Wales.
 BBC Wales and HMRC will have huge new offices here, bringing 4,000 staff to work in the city centre.
 Central Quay is another huge new neighbourhood in planning.
 There’s also a plan for a £500m redevelopment at Cardiff Bay which is based around a 15,000 seat indoor arena with bars, restaurants and apartments.